 The building bases of our bodies are cells.
 These cells derive their nutrition from the food we eat.
 Nutrition for these cells comes in the form of glucose, protein and essential vitamins and minerals.
-While all vitamins are essential, vitamin B12 holds a prominent position.
-This is because many of body’s vital functions are dependent on its proper quantity.
+While all vitamins are crucial, vitamin B12 holds a prominent position.
+This is because many of the body’s vital functions are dependent on its proper quantity.
 Vitamin B12 is also known as Cobalamin.

 The deficiency can be treated first with injectable supplements and later supplements that can be had orally or through the nasal passage may be handed out to the patient.

-Effects of Deficiency
+Effects of Vitamin B12 Deficiency

 When the deficiency of this vitamin is present in small amounts, the symptoms do not manifest themselves.
 However, if left untreated, the results are telling, indeed.

 - It is essential for nerve health.
 The brain cannot function properly without it.
 Depression, memory fatigue, confusion are some of the immediate effects.
-If still left untreated it can turn into psychosis and dementia.
+If still left untreated, it can turn into psychosis and dementia.
 People also experience nerve tingling and muscular weakness.
 Many people develop sensations of ‘pins and needles’ due to nerve damage.